sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-19-belgrade-part2.md

 ![Alt text](/images/travel4/PXL_20231119_153334111.MP.jpg)

 Max felt so special that it was just the 2 of us (he told me that twice) and Ben and Sam were the cutest team (minus one argument over who was cutting the bread) constantly bringing out dishes, while stealing food off my plate.
 I wish I had taking a photo of the menu because it had lots of options.
 There were 3 salad options...cucumber, tomato and 'in prison' salad.
-I think this comes from when we ordred 'fish in prison' in North Macedonia which was a reference to it being cooked all wrapped up in the shape of a bag and kinda steamed.
+I think this comes from when we ordered 'fish in prison' in North Macedonia which was a reference to it being cooked all wrapped up in the shape of a bag and kinda steamed.
 The 'in prison' salad on their menu was a normal one but with a plate on top to 'trap' the salad.

 ![Alt text](/images/travel4/PXL_20231119_155732769.MP.jpg)